neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 :::{dropdown} {fas}`video;sd-text-primary` Improve `cellfinder`'s classification algorithm
 <!-- Description -->
+BrainGlobe is a community-driven suite of open-source Python tools.
+The BrainGlobe tools are widely used to process, analyse and visualise images of brains (and other related data) in neuroscientific research.

 The BrainGlobe `cellfinder` tool is used to detect cells in large whole-brain images.
 It uses signal processing to find possible cell candidates and passes them to a customisable classifier to split the candidates into cells and no-cells. `cellfinder` relies heavily on `pytorch` and `keras`.

-`cellfinder` currently uses a residual neural network (ResNet) to classify cell candidates, and Deep Learning networks have progressed since.
-In this project, you will explore newer classification algorithms as alternatives to ResNet, and see whether they work better and/or faster than the existing implementation.
+`cellfinder` currently uses a residual neural network (ResNet) to classify cell candidates, and Deep Learning network architectures have progressed since.
+In this project, you will explore newer architectures for the classification network as alternatives to ResNet, and see whether they work better and/or faster than the existing implementation.

 **Deliverables**
 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->
-The expected deliverables include:

-- A Python implementation of at least one new Deep Learning network in `cellfinder`
+- A Python implementation of at least one new Deep Learning network architecture in `cellfinder`
+- Quantitative comparison between the current and new architecture
 - Tests to cover any added functionality.
 - Documentation for the new functionality.
 - A [blog](https://brainglobe.info/blog) explaining the new network and its advantages and disadvantages.